HL7/FHIRPath/spec/fluentpath.md

 * the item in the input collection is a string and is convertible to an integer
 * the item is a boolean, where `true` results in a 1 and `false` results in a 0.

+If the item is not one the above types, the evaluation of the expression will end and signal an error to the calling environment.

+If the item is a string, but the string is not convertible to an integer (using the regex format `(+|-)?#0`), the evaluation of the expression will end and signal an error to the calling environment.

 In all other cases, the function will return an empty collection.

 #### toDecimal() : decimal